 BOOGERMAN TRAIL

-A challenging hike that requires wading through water deeper than your boots, but the sites and sense of accomplishment are worth it.
+If you’re up for a challenge, then boogerman’s trail is perfect for you!
+Its an exciting hike that requires wading through water deeper than your boots, but the sites and sense of accomplishment are worth it.

 Wildlife